ElPhysico/ml-equity-backtester/README.md

 I am using Pixi for my python environment, but you can use any other environment.
 However, by using Pixi you can just follow along and run pre-defined Pixi tasks.
 If you are using any other environment, you can recreate the tasks by running the commands documented in the pixi.toml.

 Currently, to fetch market data an Alpha Vantage API key is needed (they provide a free tier).
 I am planning on providing synthetic market data in a future update such that anyone can run tests without requiring an API key.

 ---

+## Project overview

+- Modular backtesting framework for ML-based and rule-based strategies
+- Includes Top-N selection, Buy-and-Hold, and Monthly-Rebalance baselines
+- Walk-forward ElasticNet model for out-of-sample testing
+- Automated benchmark comparison and performance reporting
+- Designed for easy extension (new models, new features, new universes)

+---

 ## Quickstart Demo (requires Alpha Vantage API key)